nick-botticelli/LumberjackNotes/documentation/Inception.md

 ## 1. Introduction

 Lumberjack Notes is a student-focused mobile notes app that aims for a simple notes-taking experience.
-While simplicity is expected, Lumberjack Notes includes several useful features that help the average student succeed in their classes: Cloud Sharing and student groups are some of the features that Lumberjack Notes will offer.
+While simplicity is expected, Lumberjack Notes includes several useful features that help the average student succeed in their classes.
+Cloud Sharing and student groups are some of the features that Lumberjack Notes will offer.

 ## 2. Initial Value Proposition and Consumer Segments